Apios priceana

 Apios priceana is a rare species of flowering plant in the legume family known by the common names Price's potato-bean, Price's groundnut, and traveler's delight.
-It is a climbing yellow-green vine in the growing from a stout, potato-like tuber.
+It is a climbing yellow-green vine growing from a stout, potato-like tuber.
 The plant is native to the Southeastern United States.

 Description

 The vines may be up to 3 to 5 m long.
 It has a large underground tuber, distinguishing it from other Apios species.
 The leaves are alternately arranged on the stem, about 20–30 cm long, and comprising seven leaflets.
 The fragrant pale pink or greenish-yellow pea-like flowers bloom in the summer.
 The fruit is a long slender pod about 10 to 15 cm long.

 Distribution and habitat

 The plant is native to the U.S. states of Alabama, Mississippi, Kentucky, and Tennessee.
 It occurred in Illinois in the past but its population there was destroyed.
 It is usually associated with openings in the forest canopy in mixed hardwood stands where ravine slopes grade into creek or stream bottoms.